-Data collection for this condensed case study was performed by BU EPP candidates during their EDU 4103 Dynamic Learning Environments education course taken the semester prior to student teaching beginning in fall 2019 through spring 2022.
-Data was collected each semester during this three-year period for a total of six semesters.
-The field notes during observations, written summaries and reflections, and interview responses were collected by 16 EPP candidates for the 10 participants.
+Data collection for this condensed case study was performed by BU EPP candidates during their EDU 4103 Dynamic Learning Environments education course taken the semester prior to student teaching beginning in fall 2019 through spring 2025.
+Data was collected each semester.
+The field notes during observations, written summaries and reflections, and interview responses were collected by 17 EPP candidates for the 11 participants.
 The data was then compiled and analyzed by myself, Dr. Shellie Brown, Director of Teacher Education.
-My previous experience as a general education teacher within Tazewell County Public Schools provided some prior, expert knowledge that I applied during the analysis phase of the study (Yin, 2009).
+My previous experience as a general education teacher within Tazewell County Public Schools provided some prior, expert knowledge that I applied during the analysis phase of the study (Yin,

+2009).
 As postulated by Yin (2009), pattern matching logic was utilized as it is "one of the most desirable techniques" (p.
 136) for case study analysis.
 Pattern matching allowed the researcher to match patterns within the themes of the data to strengthen the internal validity of the study (Yin, 2009).